Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUSTNOT id="rust-general-unwrap" %} call `unwrap()`, `expect()`, or other functions that may panic unless you are absolutely sure they never will.
 It's almost always better to use `map()`, `unwrap_or_else()`, or a myriad of related functions to remap errors, return suitable defaults, etc.

-{% include requirement/MUSTNOT id-"rust-general-prelude" %} define a `prelude` module.
+{% include requirement/MUSTNOT id="rust-general-prelude" %} define a `prelude` module.

 These may lead to name collisions, especially when multiple versions of a crate are imported.